 Working Hours and Conditions

-Corporate investment banking is a different story, however.
-Hours are often long and unsociable, and it is not uncommon to work 15-hour days (including weekends) – especially during the critical stages of a deal.
-You should bear in mind that although the financial rewards can be great as you progress up the ladder, corporate banking requires a lot of commitment and personal sacrifice.
+The demands on investment bankers - especially for the first few years of your career - are notoriously high.
+Hours are often long and unsociable, and it is not uncommon to work 15-hour days (including weekends), especially during the critical stages of a deal.
+While the financial rewards can be great as you progress up the ladder, it's worth bearing in mind that corporate banking requires a lot of commitment and personal sacrifice.

 2. Get the Qualifications

-In the US, the criteria are essentially the same, although due to the fierce competition for places, it is advisable to complement your existing education with a relevant postgraduate degree.
-Investopedia highly recommends that potential candidates obtain an MBA before applying.
+In the US, the criteria are essentially the same, although, again, due to the fierce competition for places, it is advisable to complement your existing education with a relevant postgraduate degree.
+Investopedia highly recommends that potential candidates obtain an MBA before applying, too.

 3. Land Your First Job

-As mentioned, banking – especially corporate investment banking – is a hugely competitive sector to break into.
+As mentioned, banking is a hugely competitive sector to break into.
 It is vital to gain industry experience and, as a result, most applicants complete an internship towards the end of their degree.

 Even if this doesn’t directly result in a permanent role, it is still a good opportunity to build a network of contacts; indeed, networking is a hugely important driving factor within the banking industry.
 Make an impression on as many people as you can, and demonstrate your commitment and suitability for a role when applying for jobs.

-Many investment banks are multinational; some of the most sought-after roles are at:
+Many of the top investment banks are multinational; some of the most sought-after roles are at: